theironcook/Backbone.ModelBinder/README.md

 They bindings hash keys are the model's attribute names and the values, in the simplest case, are jQuery selectors that must return at least 1 html element.

-The example below binds model.address to the element <input type="text" id="address"/>:
+The example below binds model.address to the element "<input type='text' id='address'/>":

 ````
 var bindings = {address: '#address'};